 - 2 tbsp Dijon mustard

 - 2 cloves garlic minced

 - 1/2 tsp kosher salt

 - 1/2 tsp dried thyme

-- Preheat oven to 400°F. Season pork chops with kosher salt and pepper.
+- Preheat oven to 400°F. Season pork chops on both sides with kosher salt and pepper.

-- Melt butter in a large oven proof skillet (like cast iron) over medium-high heat.
-Add the pork chops and sear until golden brown on both sides, about 2-3 minutes.
-Place in oven and roast until completely cooked through, about 8-10 minutes.
-(See Note 2)
+- Melt butter in a large ovenproof skillet (like cast iron) over medium-high heat.
+Add pork chops and sear on each side until golden brown, about 2-3 minutes.
+Transfer pan to oven and bake until internal temperature of pork reaches 143°F, about 8-10 minutes.